-Through these devices, we talk to our friends, peer into people’s lives, we check emails, doing audio and video calls — our lives are just completely consumed by it.
+Through these devices, we talk to our friends, peer into people’s lives, check emails, do audio and video calls — our lives are just completely consumed by it.

 While they help us connect with new people all over the world, we are missing real human interaction with people close by in our day-to-day life activities — family, friends, partners, colleagues.

-In addition to this, we don’t even think about what other parts of our body, besides our social life, are suffering.
+[blockquote align=”none”] In addition to this, we don’t even think about what other parts of our body, besides our social life, are suffering. [/blockquote]

 We often feel back pain, low strength in our hands, headaches and losing sight.
 However, we don’t mind these problems unless they become severe.